KrithiKsd/RESTful-Blog-API/README.md

 API Endpoints

-The following API endpoints are available:
+The following API endpoints are created:

     GET /api/v1/blogs/: Get a list of all blog posts.
     GET /api/v1/blogs/{id}: Get a blog post by ID.